pimoroni/internet-of-seeds/README.md

 sudo python setup.py install
 ```

-We've used Roboto as the font for our timestamping and sensor data overlay.
+We've used [Roboto](https://www.fontsquirrel.com/fonts/roboto) as the font for our
-You can get it [here](https://www.fontsquirrel.com/fonts/roboto).
+timestamping and sensor data overlay.
 You'll also
 need [Arial Unicode MS](http://www.myfontfree.com/arial-unicode-ms-myfontfreecom126f36926.htm)
 for the sparklines

 To use tweepy to tweet, you'll need to set up a new app on the
 [Twitter developer site](https://dev.twitter.com/).
 It's free to do.
 You'll
 then need to add your own consumer and access keys and secrets in a config.json
 file.
-See config.example.json as an example.
+See [config.example.json](config.example.json) as an example.

 The paths in the shell scripts assume that this repo is in your home directory.